Hearing Aid Features

 Tinnitus is present in 80% of hearing loss cases.
 Known as a “ringing of the ears,” tinnitus is a condition in which people hear sounds without an external stimulus.
 These phantom sounds may become distracting, especially in chronic cases.
 Tinnitus has been linked to increased levels of stress and anxiety, and may cause concentration problems and sleep deprivation.
 Many hearing aids are equipped with tinnitus therapy options.
 Sound masking is available in options such as nature and sea sounds, which provide wearers relaxation and relief from their tinnitus symptoms.

 For an added layer of discretion, many hearing aids offer a remote control option, often times controllable through wireless connection with a personal electronic device such as a smartphone.
-Remote controls also support wearers with dexterity issues, eliminating the need to make adjustments to volume and program features on their small hearing aids.
+Remote controls also support wearers with dexterity issues, eliminating the need to make adjustments to volume and program features on their small devices.

 Hearing aids are workhorses that you wear every day.
 As such, they are exposed to many different elements.
 Hearing aids are designed with a level of protection against moisture, sweat, debris, and dirt that may accumulate from daily wearer.
 With nano-coating and high ratings on the IP scale, the majority of hearing aids we offer withstand the elements in your daily life to ensure that they remain in great working order.